KMKfw/kmk_firmware/docs/extensions.md

 a sandbox to help prevent any bad code from crashing your keyboard.

 ## Core Extensions
-These extensions are proveded in all builds and can be enabled.
+These extensions are provided in all builds and can be enabled.
 Currently offered extensions are

 - [International](international.md): Adds international keycodes